han-yaeger/yaeger-tutorial/README.md

 ## Add a `DynamicEntity` to the Game
 Before adding Hanny, lets start by adding her enemy, the evil Swordfish.
-Since this fish will be based on the image `sprites/swordfish.png` and he will swimm around, we will be using a `DynamicSpriteEntity`.
+Since this fish will be based on the image `sprites/swordfish.png` and he will swim around, we will be using a `DynamicSpriteEntity`.

 ### Add the `Swordfish`
 :computer: Create a new Class called `Swordfish` that extends `DynamicSpriteEntity` in package `com.github.hanyaeger.tutorial.entities`.